 What I learned, once I matriculated, was that most doctorate-level health care degrees are very similar in the first two years.
 The gross anatomy, the essential nervous system study, the dissection courses, cadaver dissection courses, et cetera, are very, very similar, whether you’re going to allopathic school, osteopathic school, or chiropractic medical school.
 Biochemistry is biochemistry, and organic chemistry is organic chemistry, no matter where you take it.
 After the first two years is when you really tend to branch out more into your specific specialty.

 Did you gain clinical experience in your third and fourth years?

-Yes, over time, much like the the standard allopathic, i.e. "MD," path.
+Yes, over time, much like the standard allopathic, i.e. "MD," path.
 The first two years are spent in the sciences.
-You being to segueway into more and more internships and clinical time in your third and fourth years.
+You being to segway into more and more internships and clinical time in your third and fourth years.
 The chiropractic path is very much the same.

 The confirmation for me began almost immediately, because I was surrounded by people of like mind.
 Chiropractors are an interesting amalgamation of science-oriented, health care-oriented people that also have a somewhat holistic perspective of health in general, and musculoskeletal health.
 So when I began and found myself surrounded by people of like mind, the confirmation of my decision was almost immediate.

-To your knowledge, how different is chirpopractic education today?
+To your knowledge, how different is chiropractic education today?

 My touchstone, with current chiropractic curriculum, is usually a product of interacting with the young doctors who either intern with my organization or ultimately become employed with our group.
 I think many things have remained the same.
 The basic philosophy of trying to help people with their health conditions and musculoskeletal conditions without necessarily resorting immediately to drugs and ultimately surgery has remained the same.